MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/bulk-operations-elastic-tables.md

 Bulk operations are optimized for performance when executing multiple write operations on the same table by taking a batch of rows as input in a single write operation.
 For elastic tables, we recommend sending 100 items in a batch.
 Multiple bulk operation can be run in parallel to achieve high throughput.
 More information [Send parallel requests](send-parallel-requests.md)

-Elastic tables currently supports following messages for bulk operations:
+Elastic tables currently support the following messages for bulk operations:

 - `CreateMultiple`
 - `UpdateMultiple`
 - `DeleteMultiple`

-Support for `UpsertMultiple` message will be coming soon.
-Also, these messages are currently supported only using the SDK for .NET.
+These messages are currently supported only using the SDK for .NET.
+Support for the `UpsertMultiple` message is coming soon.

 > [!NOTE]
 > `CreateMultiple` and `UpdateMultiple` are also available for standard tables.
 More information: [Use CreateMultiple and UpdateMultiple (preview)](org-service/use-createmultiple-updatemultiple.md)